 La Habana, Cuba, 1970

 Wendy Guerra graduated in Cinema Directing at the Higher Institute of Art in Havana, and was a student of Gabriel García Márquez, attending his scriptwriting workshop “How to Tell a Tale”.
 From childhood, she acted on TV and in films.
-A poet and fiction writer, her first novel, Todos se van, won the Bruguera Prize, awarded by Eduardo Mendoza, the writer.
-Her fiction has been translated into several languages and been included in several anthologies of Cuban literature.
-She has given lectures at universities in Mexico, Argentina and the United States, and contributed to several magazines and reviews.
+A poet and fiction writer, her first novel, Todos se van (2006), based on true events from her childhood and adolescence diaries in Cuba, received the Bruguera Award, was listed by El País as Best Novel 2006 and was made into a film by Colombian filmmaker Sergio Cabrera.
+Her novel Domingo de Revolución, published by Anagrama and translated into English by Melville House —Revolution Sunday—, was listed book of the month by The New York Times for Christmas 2018.
+Harper Collins launched in 2023 I Was Never First Lady, the English translation of Nunca fui primera dama.
+Wendy Guerra's work has been published in 23 languages.
+She has given lectures at universities in Mexico, Argentina and the United States, and contributed to several magazines and reviews worldwide.
 In 2010 was named Chevalier de l’Ordre des Arts et des Lettres by the French Government.
+She has been included in compilations of contemporary literature, Latin American or women's literature published by various institutions and publishers around the world.

 Bibliography